igormalheiros/Julia-Optimization/README.md

 <!-- ######### BIN PACKING PROBLEM ######### -->
-## Bin Packing Problem
+## Bin Packing Problem <a name="binpacking"></a>

-<h2>Given a set of itens with different weights, assign each item to a bin such that number of total used bins is minimized.
-It is assumed that all itens have weights smaller than capacity.</h2>
+<p>Given a set of itens with different weights, assign each item to a bin such that number of total used bins is minimized.
+It is assumed that all itens have weights smaller than capacity.<p>

 **Solutions**